 Downtown’s sidewalks and plazas will remain very much in the public eye this coming week: the city will mark the 176th anniversary of the massacre at the Alamo with public ceremonies this Tuesday and Wednesday, while the annual Luminaria festival will flood the area with color over the weekend.
 And while major events can help to enliven spaces in the short term, there are real and concerted ongoing efforts to make liveliness the default for downtown.
 PPS has been working with several city agencies, non-profit organizations, and companies on a variety of projects, and from where we sit, downtown San Antonio looks like it’s really building some serious momentum.

-Since last summer, PPS’s Phil Myrick has been working closely with the Center City Development Office under Assistant City Manager Pat DiGiovanni, leading a series of workshops and trainings to teach city staff about the placemaking process.
-PPS also recently began helping the city revitalize and reconceptualize Alamo Plaza and Plaza de Valero.
+Since last summer, PPS has been working closely with the Center City Development Office under Assistant City Manager Pat DiGiovanni, leading a series of workshops and trainings to teach city staff about the placemaking process.
+PPS also recently began helping the city revitalize and reconceptualize Alamo Plaza and Plaza de Valero, as well as Travis Park.
 These places have played an important role in the city’s history; this has led to their popularity with tourists, but has had the unintended side-effect of driving many locals away.
 One of the main goals in re-thinking these spaces has been to focus on changes that will open downtown up to a wider variety of uses.
-Speaking specifically about Alamo Plaza (for which there will be a Placemaking Community Meeting this Wednesday evening), Phil explains: “We’re trying to think of it primarily in terms of its huge potential to be a great city square that becomes an anchor for activity in downtown, and makes people want to come back to the city center to work, live have fun, bring their children, and generally have a wonderful experience.”

-Beyond downtown’s historic plazas, the city is also gearing up for major overhaul of HemisFair Park and its surrounding streets.
-Officials have kick-started an effort to craft a new Downtown Transportation Plan for the area around HemisFair, and will host the second public meeting on this initiative tomorrow night.
+Beyond downtown’s historic plazas, the city is also gearing up for a major overhaul of HemisFair Park and its surrounding streets.
+Officials, working with PPS, have kick-started an effort to craft a new Downtown Transportation Plan for the area around HemisFair.

 Photo: Blondie5000 via Flickr